bignerdranch/permission-manager/README.md

 </p>

 ## Usage
 At any point in your application, you can request a permission.
-Simply create a `PermissionListener` to handle results.
-Then ask the PermissionManager for permission, handing off an Activity, the permission being requested, your listener, and a rationale message.
+Then ask the PermissionManager for permission, passing in an Activity, the permission being requested, a rationale message, and a PermissionListener to handle response.
+The method signature makes it easy to use a lamba syntax

 ```
 public class MyActivity extends AppCompatActivity {

-    private PermissionListener mListener;

     @Override
     protected void onStart() {
         super.onStart();

-        // create a listener
-        mListener = new PermissionListener() {
-            @Override
-            public void onResult(boolean permissionGranted) {
-                // handle boolean
-            }
-        };

         // ask for permission
         PermissionManager.askForPermission(this,
                  Manifest.permission.GET_ACCOUNTS,
-                mListener,
-                "We need Contacts permission to blah blah..");
+                 "We need Contacts permission to blah blah..",
+                 permissionGranted -> {
+                     // TODO handle result
+                 });
     }
 ```
 Once a permission is asked for, PermissionManager will handle all interactions with the system to ensure the user can grant or deny a permission: